 Recently, Serena was recognized as a "Trailblazer" by The National Law Journal and as one of the leading lawyers in America by Lawdragon.
 She has also been recommended by The Legal 500 in securities litigation, and named a Rising Star by Benchmark Litigation and Law360.

 Currently she is prosecuting cases against Valeant Pharmaceuticals and Endo International, among others.
-Recently, in Endo, the parties have announced an agreement in principle to settle the matter.
+Recently, in Endo, the parties have announced an agreementto settle the matter for $50 million.
 Also, in Valeant, Serena leads a team that won a significant motion in the District of New Jersey, when the court sustained claims arising under the NJ RICO Act in direct actions filed against Valeant.